COURSE TITLE:

 Assignment #9: Keep A Journal

-Keep a journal for one week (5 days, minimum one paragraph per day) focusing on any area of trauma or loss personally experienced or seen on television, in a movie, in a book, magazine, newspaper, etc. What was the impact of this trauma upon people?
+Keep a journal for 5 days (minimum one paragraph per day) focusing on any areas of trauma or loss personally experienced or seen on television, in a movie, in a book, magazine, newspaper, etc. What was the impact of this trauma upon people?
 If it was resolved, how did this occur?
+Write a 2 page summary of your journal.

 Share one situation in the present or past school year where you experienced or observed trauma and loss.
+This should be different from Assignment #9.
 Write a 1 – 2 page summary.

 Assignment #11: Lesson Plan